itsays-zqc/my-website/docs/examples/PIC/DirectionalCoupler/DirectionalCoupler.md

 </div>

-#### 2.9  Structure schematic
+#### 2.9  Structure Image

 <div class="text-justify">

-&emsp;&emsp;In region 7, you can generate a schematic representation of the structure.
+&emsp;&emsp;In region 7, you can generate an image of the structure which contains the specific coordinates.
 </div>

 ```